dRumata/LFS201/Ch41-securitymodules/notes_Ch41.md

 However, important to note that disabling SELinux on systems in which SELinux will be re-enabled is not recommended.
 Preferable to use the **permissive** mode instead of disabling SELinux, so as to avoid relabeling the entire filesystem, which can be time-consuming.

+## 41.8 SELinux Policies
+The same configuration file, usually `/etc/sysconfig/selinux`, also sets the **SELinux policy**.
+Multiple policies are allowed, but only one can be active at a time.
+Changing the policy may require a reboot of the system and a time-consuming re-labeling of filesystem contents.
+Each policy has files which must be installed under `/etc/selinux/[SELINUXTYPE]`.

+Most common policies:
+- **targeted**

+  The **default** policy in which SELinux is more restricted to targeted processes.
+User processes and **init** processes are not targeted.
+SELinux enforces memory restrictions for **all** processes, which reduces the vulnerability to buffer overflow attacks.
+- **minimum**

+  A modification of the targeted policy where only selected processes are protected.
+- **MLS**

+  The Multi-Level Security policy is much more restrictive; all processes are placed in fine-grained security domains with particular policies.

+##